Penny debate in the United States: Effort to transport and count

-In 2024, 57.5% percent of coins minted were pennies.
-These 3.2 billion pennies at 2.5 g each had a combined weight of 8 t (8,888 short tons), and were transported by secure and therefore expensive means from the Mint to banks and then on to stores.
+In 2024, 57.5% of coins minted were pennies.
+These 3.2 billion pennies at 2.5 g each had a combined weight of 8,000 t (8,818 short tons), and were transported by secure and therefore expensive means from the Mint to banks and then on to stores.
 Store employees spend valuable time counting low-value pennies at the end of a work shift.
-Banks often return loose coins on an armored truck to be sorted and wrapped so as to be ready to be given out to a customer.
+Banks often return loose coins in an armored truck to be sorted and wrapped so as to be ready to be given out to customers.
 This process costs on the order of 10 cents per roll (a 20 percent charge on a roll of 50 pennies).

 Limited utility of pennies

 Lost productivity and opportunity cost of use

 With the median wage in the US being per hour in 2024, it takes 1.5 seconds of work to earn one cent.
-Thus pennies are discarded or avoided as their value is minimal versus the time to count, utilize, and manage.
+Thus pennies are discarded or avoided as their value is minimal compared to the time to count, use, and manage them.

 Limited utility

 Pennies are not accepted by most vending machines, or by most toll booths, and are generally not accepted in bulk.
 Economist Greg Mankiw says that "The purpose of the monetary system is to facilitate exchange, but ... the penny no longer serves that purpose."
-Pennies often drop out of circulation (for example, they are stored in jars in a person's home) and due to their low value are sometimes even thrown away.
-This contributes to the United States Mint needing to produce more pennies than all other coins, accounting for 57.5% of all coin production in 2024.
+Pennies often drop out of circulation (for example, they are stored in jars at home) and due to their low value are sometimes even thrown away.
+This contributes to the need for the United States Mint to produce more pennies than all other coins, accounting for 57.5% of all coin production in 2024.